h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_2_Quiz.md

 ## Question 17

 ### Problem Statement
-The geometric interpretation of linear regression provides insights into how the least squares method minimizes prediction errors and relates to vector projections in n-dimensional space.
+The geometric interpretation of linear regression provides insights into how the least squares method minimizes prediction errors and relates to vector projections in $n$-dimensional space.

 #### Task
 [📚] Which of the following statements correctly describes the geometric interpretation of the least squares method?